Matchbox Usage

 Type Narrow using is()

-Section titled “Type Narrow using is()”Tagged union instances created with matchboxFactory
+Section titled “Type Narrow using is()”Tagged union instances created with matchboxFactory provide automatic type narrowing with the is method:

 // Create a Light matchbox with On/Off states